Modem vs. Router: Should You Buy or Rent?

 Renting vs. Buying: What Is the Right Choice for Me?

 Consider your budget, whether you prefer short- or long-term investments, and if your ISP offers a modem-and-router combo so you don’t have to pay two separate equipment fees.
 Ask yourself the following questions: Am I planning to move soon?
 Do I need the latest technology?
-How much am I willing to spend up front?
-Depending on your answers, one option may be better than the other.
+How much am I willing to spend upfront?
+Depending on your answers, one option may be better than the others.

 Frequently Asked Questions About Modem vs. Router

-Modems generally last between two and five years.
+Modems generally last between three and five years.
 High-end modems typically last for at least five years, while lower-end modems last for two to three years.

 Why do I need both a modem and a router?